 Lab Manager - Master's Student

 Maria obtained her BSc with First class Honors from the Department of Biological Sciences in the University of Cyprus.
 She graduated with the second overall highest grade and she received an award.
-She has joined the Epigenetics and Gene Regulation Laboratory since June 2019 to work on her undergraduate research thesis.
-Now, she is a Master's student and the Lab manager.
+She has joined the Epigenetics and Gene Regulation Laboratory since June 2019.
+Currently, she is also doing her Masters' degree.